Coralesoft/Recovery-Timer-Pulse-Oximeter/IMPLICATIONS.md

 - All components rated for safe use in consumer electronics
 - ESP32 has built-in protection circuits against overcurrent
 - No exposed high-voltage components or sharp edges

-**Medical Disclaimer Awareness:**
-- This is a student project, not a medical device
-- Should not be used for medical diagnosis or treatment decisions
-- Results are for fitness tracking and educational purposes only
-- Users with heart conditions should consult doctors, not rely on this device

 ### Exercise Safety Implications
 **Appropriate Exercise Levels:**